doorbell88/CRAIGSLIST-FREE-Scrapy-spider/README.md

 # CRAIGSLIST-FREE-Scrapy-spider
-A spider written with Scrapy that finds the top (5) newest Craigslist Free posts and outputs them to terminal
+A spider written with Scrapy that finds the first page of newest "Craigslist Free" posts and outputs them to terminal.

+        usage:  free [arguments]

+        examples:       free 7                  -- displays the 7 newest posts
+                        free table              -- displays any posts with "table" in them (letter case does not matter) free table computer     -- displays any posts with "table", and then any with "computer" free "computer table"   -- displays any posts with "computer table" in them free 7 table            -- displays newest 7 posts, and then any with "table" in them

 NOTE:
 -----